clairespain/Innovate-HS-Design/README.md

 # Innovate-HS-design

 Soft goals for Wednesday 26th:

-Replace pagination with buttons ask cassens to compile and check for first page
+Replace pagination with buttons @
+Ask Cassens to compile and check for first page? @ Install and test on Cordova, android and ios.
+Styling
 Json on those three Pages

+Wednesday
-Json for retrieving data?
+Json for retrieving data on 2 pages

-login page after registration?
+Login page after registration?
 Admin Page?